 The error code SEC_ERROR_UNKNOWN_ISSUER in Chrome appears as ‘NET::ERR_CERT_AUTHORITY_INVALID.’

-If you receive a SEC_ERROR_UNKNOWN_ISSUER or MOZILLA_PKIX_ERROR_MITM_DETECTED error when trying to access a website, it is recommended to exit the website and contact the website owner to verify the issue.
-It is also a good idea to ensure that your computer is protected with up-to-date antivirus software to help prevent such attacks.
+If you encounter a SEC_ERROR_UNKNOWN_ISSUER or MOZILLA_PKIX_ERROR_MITM_DETECTED error while attempting to access a website, it is advisable to exit the website and contact the website owner to verify the issue.
+It is also a good idea to protect your computer with up-to-date antivirus software to help prevent such attacks.

 In any case, let us discuss the reasons why the error pops up.